Faxn/faxn.github.io/ddep.md

 ## Design

 1. Projects are limited in duration to 1 day.
 If there is work to be done after that then it becomes a new project.
+3. Projects aren't to be edited after the end of the day they are started.
+Make a new Project with a revised goal.
+4. Projects should take between 3-6 hours of effort.
+5. project deliverables live in /ddep/<serial>
+6. a description file for the project is at /_ddep/<serial>.md
+7. The project's result should run from opening the deliverable folder in a browser.
 2. Projects will be evaluated at the end of the day, and given one of the following statuses:

 **SUCCESS**: The project's goals were met and the deliverable does what was intended.